Government of Brevard County, Florida: Hurricanes

+County Commission

 Robin Fisher was elected in 2007 as the first black commissioner in the county's history.
 He became the first black chairman of the county commission in 2010.
 The chair normally rotates among the commissioners.
-Commissioners were paid $58,308 annually in 2011.

 In 2012, Andy Anderson was the first Commissioner to be elected without opposition since the 1970s.

+Commissioners were paid $60,272.98 annually as of January 2023.

 Government officials

 Local

 The citizens of Brevard County are represented in the Brevard County Commission by five commissioners elected by district.
 They are: